-The notion of moving any large data repository to a cloud computing infrastructure still makes many CIOs and IT managers nervous, but it may just prove to be the wave of the future for enterprise content management (ECM)
+The notion of moving any large data repository to a cloud computing infrastructure still makes many CIOs and IT managers nervous, but it may just prove to be the wave of the future for enterprise content management (ECM) systems.

 And to some ECM experts, the content management cloud concept isn’t really all that new.
 Steve Weissman, executive director of Holly Group, a consulting firm that focuses on ECM and enterprise information management, points out that hosted content management systems have been around for years, starting with the rise of application service providers.
 ECM in the cloud “is basically a modern version of application outsourcing,” Weissman said.

 He isn’t alone in adopting that kind of perspective.
 “Five years back, ECM went from client applications to Web-based repositories, so one could argue that ECM has been operating in essentially a private cloud for a long time and it’s rather mature,” said Chris Riley, senior ECM and document capture architect at Pasadena, Calif.-based consulting firm ShareSquared Inc.

 Meanwhile, many organizations are moving toward a Web applications model “where everything is accessible through the browser” as a service, said Ashish Nadkarni, a consulting practice leader at GlassHouse Technologies Inc. in Framingham, Mass.
 As a result, “almost every company would be a candidate for examining an ECM structure in a cloud,” he added.
 “ECM is a low-hanging fruit for moving to a cloud platform.”

 Content management cloud: No big deal for users?

 The bottom line, Nadkarni said, is that end users shouldn’t need to care about what ECM platform they’re using, what hardware it’s running on or where the system is located.
 Behind the scenes, an organization with a properly designed system architecture could transition to an ECM cloud computing approach “with little or no difference or impact to the user,” he said.